SarvarKh/ofn-wiki/Data-initialization----bootstrapping,-seeding,-and-importing-data.md

   * does not do validation, but there is [a pull request that has implemented validation](https://github.com/mbleigh/seed-fu/pull/39) (We need to test it to see how well it does/doesn't work)
 * [SeedBank](https://github.com/james2m/seedbank)
   * does a nice job of handling the files and directories for importing.
 Perhaps part of this logic/code could be emulated
   * just does an `eval` of a file (using its own DSL); this limits what can be done and has caused problems for some (see the issue queue for SeedBank).
-Looks like this would not be a good approach
+Looks like using eval like this is not a good approach
 * [ActiveRecord-Import](https://github.com/zdennis/activerecord-import)
+  * for bulk updating large numbers of records
-  *
+  * can do validations
+  * _AE/wsd is learning more about this gem to see what it could provide_
 * [ActiveImporter](https://github.com/continuum/active_importer)
   * really just reads info from a CSV file, but validation methods could be called for each `row` that's read in
   * would be good to look at if/when CSV importing is done